adamsilver/adamsilver.io-jekyll/_posts/2016-01-08-the-design-challenge.md

 Just because someone else does it, doesn't mean it's good.
 You're probably testing the website in a cutting edge browser and you're you.
 [You're not your users](http://uxmyths.com/post/715988395/myth-you-are-like-your-users).
 Take the opportunity to do it better.
 Test with users.

-## Isn’t this your challenge?
+## Isn’t this our challenge?

 By default, anyone with a browser can use your website.
 That's what makes the web so amazing.
-Your challenge is to design a website that doesn't break the web.
+Our challenge is to design a website that doesn't break the web.
 Understand the platform.
 Design for everyone.
+Isn't that what our job is?